 Easily confused with : the many different garden varieties that frequently escape onto nearby streams.
-In fact, I have had such a very hard time finding some that are not garden varieties, and even now I am not at all positive that those photographs taken by myself are the true wild variety.
+In fact, your Author has had such a very hard time finding some that are not garden varieties, and even now he is not at all positive that all those photographs taken by myself are the true wild variety.
 If you know any of these are garden varieties, please write in to tell me.

 Distinguishing Feature : The helmet over the top of the lower part of the flower; smoothly curved in true Monk's-hood, but slightly pointy in the gardeners hybrid.